meteor/meteor/docs/client/full-api/api/methods.md

 {{> autoApiBox "DDPCommon.MethodInvocation#setUserId"}}

-Call this function to change the currently logged in user on the connection that made this method call.
+Call this function to change the currently logged-in user on the connection that made this method call.
 This simply sets the value of `userId` for future method calls received on this connection.
 Pass `null` to log out the connection.